deepanshgoyal33/Idd/README.md

 # Training procedure

 1. Download the dataset in a folder "dataset" and arrange the data in the following structure: Combine the training and validation dataset.
+(annotations and the images are to be put in separate folders)

 ```bash
 ├── dataset